Daniil Kvyat Bio

 Personal Life

-Kvyat was in a relationship with Kelly Piquet, daughter of three-time Formula One World Champion Nelson Piquet.
-The couple has a daughter born in 2019.
-Kvyat currently resides in Monaco.
+Kvyat resides in Monaco and is fluent in Russian, Italian, Spanish, and English.
+From January 2017 to December 2019, he was in a relationship with Kelly Piquet, daughter of three-time Formula One World Champion Nelson Piquet.
+The couple had a daughter born in 2019.

 2025 Season Performance